-- Food and beverage options have pivoted from self-serve options, such as fountain drinks and condiment stations, to packaged goods.
-Freshly prepared foods are individually packaged to reduce contact.
+- Many food and beverage options have pivoted to packaged goods to reduce contact.

-- Hand sanitizing stations are spread out around the building and cleaning protocols have been increased.
+- Hand sanitizing stations are spread out around the building and cleaning protocols have increased.

-- Touchless systems are in place: credit card tap machines are at all concession stands and, upon entry, entry tickets are scanned digitally by QR code.
+- Touchless systems are in place: credit/debit tap machines are at all concession stands and entry tickets are scanned digitally by QR code.

-- The domed roof will be open all season in order to be considered an outdoor event.
-In inclement weather, the roof is partly closed and extra ventilation is added.
+- The domed roof remains open whenever possible.
+However, in inclement weather, the roof partly closes and extra ventilation is added.

-- For full details, you can read the Rogers Centre’s Health & Safety information here.
+- For full details, you can read more information about the Rogers Centre on their Know Before You Go page.

 Money-Saving Tips & Tricks

-- Bringing in outside food is allowed, as long as it’s wrapped or contained and small enough to fit under the seats, as per their bag policy.
+- Bringing in outside food is allowed, as long as it’s wrapped or contained.
+It must be small enough to fit under the seats, as per their bag policy.
 Non-alcoholic drinks in plastic bottles under 600ml are also okay.

 - Grab a cheap pre-game lunch or dinner before the game.
 There are fast-food options along Bremner Boulevard and at the new Union Station food court, an easy walk to the Rogers Centre.